-Data includes Baylor’s Louise Herrington School of Nursing located in Dallas.
+- Data includes Baylor’s Louise Herrington School of Nursing located in Dallas.

-	- While positive results received from the fall pre-semester testing are reflected on the Baylor Dashboard, those results will be counted by public health authorities in home county and state systems.
+- While positive results received from the fall 2020 and Spring 2021 pre-semester testing are reflected on the Baylor Dashboard, those results will be counted by public health authorities in home county and state systems.
 Therefore, not all Baylor pre-semester testing is allocated to McLennan County.

 - Surveillance positivity – The percentage of people tested for COVID-19 through Baylor’s surveillance testing program who have a positive test result.
 This is an accurate indicator of prevalence rates in the Baylor population.
 Surveillance testing is conducted through random, periodic testing of a percentage of the Baylor population.
 Surveillance testing is not tied to symptoms or exposure to a COVID-19-positive case.

 - Total positivity – The percentage of people tested for COVID-19 who have a positive test result.
 Reasons for testing include symptoms, exposure to a known COVID-19-positive person, or surveillance.

 - The in-session Baylor community of students, faculty and staff is approximately 22,700 individuals.